 What’s more, people liked using Slack.
 In a recent NPS survey, which measures user satisfaction, employees gave Slack a score of 65 (the average for software and apps is around 30; scores above 50 are considered excellent).

 Cvent’s rapid growth has included a string of acquisitions, such as Social Tables and Wedding Spot.
-To bring new companies seamlessly into the fold, Cvent relies on Slack Connect, a secure communications environment that allows multiple organisations to work in the same channels.
-With Slack Connect, Cvent has opened new pathways for collaboration, even as the company scales up.
+To bring new companies seamlessly into the fold, Cvent relies on Slack Connect, a secure communications environment that allows multiple organizations to work in the same channels.
+With Slack Connect, Cvent has opened new pathways for collaboration, even as the company scales.

 Today, the company’s employees send over 250,000 Slack messages a day, allowing them to connect and collaborate like never before.
 “There are certain products that we all kind of gravitate to, that we love,” Mannakkara says.
 “And Slack has the magic that simply draws people in.”

 As Cvent’s product offerings have proliferated, the company’s engineers have had to accelerate their release schedule, from quarterly releases at first, to monthly and then to weekly.
 To support the scale and speed of these deployments, they needed a new tool.
 With Slack, Cvent’s engineers have streamlined the deployment process and now push new releases out faster, while also keeping other teams, such as customer success and marketing, in the loop.

 To aid in this process, Cvent’s site reliability engineers developed Release Bot, an integration that allows developers to launch new releases from within Slack.
 The bot ensures that each new iteration follows Cvent’s best practices and keeps other stakeholders informed via Slack channels, virtual spaces where colleagues can share updates, digital tools and files.